This post may contain affiliate links. See our disclosure policy.

 Instant Pot Gumbo can be changed up a million different ways, depending on your tastes and preferences.
 Follow the recipe as directed below for a spicy flavor and all the meats!
 But you can experiment with spices and other ingredients to make it exactly how you and your family like it.

-- Some may argue that tomatoes do not belong in gumbo when others love the added flavor of tomatoes.
+- Some may argue that tomatoes do not belong in gumbo, when others love the added flavor of tomatoes.
 I really think there is no wrong way.
 Personally, I am not the biggest fan of okra, so it is something I usually leave out.
-Make it according to your tastes, be creative, and you won’t be disappointed!
+Make it according to your tastes, be creative, and you won’t be disappointed.

 More Delicious Instant Pot Recipes

-How to Make Instant Pot Gumbo
+How to Make Gumbo in the Instant Pot

 Instant Pot Gumbo